According to the National Institutes of Health, signs and symptoms of pregnancy at 17 DPO include:

 Not feeling pregnant

-The frequency and severity of symptoms in every woman are different.
+Everyone has a different experience with the frequency and severity of their symptoms.
 Most pregnancy symptoms start around the fourth week of pregnancy.
 More obvious physical changes, such as weight gain, acne, and breast changes, tend to occur between weeks 9 and 11.
 By the second trimester, many of the more intense pregnancy symptoms start to go away, but others will stick around until the moment of delivery.
-On the other hand, some women don’t feel any symptoms in their early days of pregnancy and never suspect that they’re pregnant.
+On the other hand, some people don’t feel any symptoms in their early days of pregnancy and never suspect that they’re pregnant.

 17 DPO hCG levels: what will your pregnancy test show?